Geekdude/Geekdude.github.io/_posts/2019-06-12-one-lap-of-america.md

 going over their previous time.
 In the bracket, they would start the cars at different times so that they should arrive at the finish line at the same time (assuming they ran the same time as before).
-Finally to finish off the day, we had one of the longest transit drives of the trip 555.5 miles.
+Finally to finish off the day, we had one of the longest transit drives of the trip, 555.5 miles.

 {% include gallery id="day5" caption="Day 5 Gallery." %}

 {% include video id="x67rH15sAkI?start=2109" provider="youtube" %}

-## Day 6 Hastings
+## Day 6 Motorsports Park Hastings, Hastings, Nebraska
 Hastings was a smaller course.
 We were able to walk the course in the morning.
 The weather was rainy and windy, but there were shelters from the rain.
 They had multiple covers and also a party bus.
 The party bus was nice since in addition to blocking the rain, it would block the wind.
 Even with a fire suit and multiple layers, it was cold this far north.
-This is also were our EZ pop up canopy finally collapsed.
+This is also where our EZ pop up canopy finally collapsed.
 It was starting to look rough, and had already blown over once.
 This time we strapped it down really well with bags and hammock straps, and instead of blowing away, it folded in on itself.
 However,